The-Purple-Warehouse/the-purple-standard/properties/data/teleop-scoring-2024.md

 # teleop-scoring-2024

 ## Definition
-The teleop-scoring-2024 property represents a chronologically ordered list of game elements scored in various locations during the teleoperated period of the match.
+The teleop-scoring-2024 data represents a chronologically ordered list of game elements scored in various locations during the teleoperated period of the match.

 ## Values
 This property stores a list of values based on the locations of scored game elements